-MailEnable Enterprise Edition supports clustering of servers.
-Clustering support is important because it allows you to add additional servers to your configuration as demand for resources increases.
+MailEnable Enterprise Edition supports clustering of two or more servers.
+Clustering support is allows you to add additional servers to your configuration as demand for resources increases, and also can allow for hardware failure in a server.

 MailEnable stores all system data in a shared storage repository.
 Server specific information is stored in the Windows Registry (such as details about which IP addresses a service is bound to).
 This means that it is possible to install multiple server nodes and point them at the same storage repository.